Download this example as Julia file or Jupyter notebook.

 ... ...

 The known zero-field energy-minimizing magnetic structure of FeI₂ is a two-up, two-down order.
 It can be described as a generalized spiral with a single propagation wavevector $𝐤$.
 Rotational symmetry allows for three equivalent orientations: $±𝐤 = [0, -1/4, 1/4]$, $[1/4, 0, 1/4]$, or $[-1/4,1/4,1/4]$.
-Small systems can spontaneously break this symmetry, but for larger systems, defects and competing domains are to be expected.
-Nonetheless, print_wrapped_intensities shows large intensities consistent with a subset of the known ordering wavevectors.
+Energy minimization of large systems can easily get trapped in a metastable state with competing domains and defects.
+Nonetheless, print_wrapped_intensities shows that a non-trivial fraction of the total intensity is consistent with known ordering wavevectors.

 Let's break the three-fold symmetry by hand.
-The function suggest_magnetic_supercell takes one or more $𝐤$ modes, and suggests a magnetic cell shape that is commensurate.
+The function suggest_magnetic_supercell takes any number of $𝐤$ modes and suggests a magnetic cell shape that is commensurate with all of them.

 suggest_magnetic_supercell([[0, -1/4, 1/4]])